Google Wants You To Spend A Lot More Time In Its App

 Google's algorithm will also recommend links to news articles trending locally and around the world.
 According to the company, the news will be "from a variety of perspectives."

 This feature seems aimed directly at addressing concerns that the search algorithm sometimes highlights misinformation and that fake news may have swayed the 2016 election.
-You'll also be able to fact check the content based on Google's own partnerships with fact checking organizations.
+You'll also be able to fact-check the content based on Google's own partnerships with fact-checking organizations.

 Google said the recommendations were "to help get a more holistic understanding about the topics in your feed."
 There will also be headers at the top of each card allowing you to search for the topic with a tap.

-You won't be able to follow publishers at the rollout, though, according to Google, but you can follow individual journalists.
+You won't be able to follow publishers at the rollout though, according to Google, but you can follow individual journalists.

 And don't worry, content related to your porn searches won't pop up in your feed.